Long Island Music and Entertainment Hall of Fame Announces 2013 Music Educator of Note Honoree, Steven E. Schopp

 “During his long career in Syosset, Steve Schopp inspired thousands of students and served as a great mentor to his staff.
 His contributions to the music program in Syosset and to Music Education on Long Island and throughout the country are enormous and unprecedented” – Michael Salzman, Coordinator of Fine and Performing Arts, Syosset Central School District.

-LIMHOF Education Chairman, Tom Needham, stated, “The Long Island Music Hall of Fame recognizes the fact that there are few individuals, locally or nationally, that have contributed more to the field music education than Dr. Steven E. Schopp.
+LIMHOF Education Chairman, Tom Needham, stated, “The Long Island Music and Entertainment Hall of Fame recognizes the fact that there are few individuals, locally or nationally, that have contributed more to the field music education than Dr. Steven E. Schopp.
 He is a true legend whose work has positively impacted thousands Long Island students.”

 Past Music Educator of Note recipients include, William Katz (2012), Robert W. Kreuger (2011), Laurence Ballereau (2010), Joseph R. Sugar (2009), John McNeur (2008), and Herbert Deutsch (2007).